2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

 As mentioned at the beginning, the purpose of this project is to analyse and compare Airbnb prices in the cities of Barcelona and Madrid for short-term rentals.

-##### ANALYSIS
+#### Overall View

-Overall, Barcelona has a total of 18,857 listings, while Madrid has 26,868.
+Barcelona has a total of 18,857 listings, while Madrid has 26,868.
 Focusing only on short-term rentals, Barcelona has 14,848 listings with an average price of €219.05 per night, while Madrid offers 26,215 listings with a median price of €136.24 per night.
 This difference is also noticeable when analyzing the features offered for that price :

-**Room Type and Price Relationship:**
+**3.1.1 Room Type and Price Relationship:**

 - **Barcelona:**
   - Shared Room: €117.50/night (median).